Monster Tale

-Controversy
+Development

-According to the game developers, there was pressure from publishers not to feature a young female lead.
+According to the game's developers, there was pressure from publishers not to feature a young female lead.
 Peter Ong, the co-founder of DreamRift and director of Monster Tale, told Nintendo Power that "this choice was actually somewhat controversial with some publishers.
 Our experience was that many publishers are looking to avert the risk of a main character that hasn't been proven to capture large audiences.
 As a result, there was some concern from publishers that Ellie should change to a male or a more mature/sexy female."

 Reception

 Monster Tale received "generally favorable reviews" according to the review aggregation website Metacritic.
-Critics praised the game for its sprite-based graphics, interesting combat and its action-platforming similar to the Metroid series.

 Remake

-On March 29, 2015, DreamRift announced a remake of the game, titled Monster Tale Ultimate, to be released via the Nintendo 3DS eShop.
+On March 29, 2015, DreamRift announced a remake of the game, titled Monster Tale Ultimate, to be released for Nintendo 3DS via the Nintendo eShop.
 Announced changes to Ultimate included reduced backtracking, visual improvements, and the ability to toggle between the original soundtrack and a new orchestral soundtrack.
-However the 3DS version failed to ever release.
-On January 11, 2021, Majesco announced that Monster Tale would soon be coming to modern platforms.
+However, Monster Tale Ultimate was never released.
+In January 2021, Majesco announced that Monster Tale would be released on "modern game platforms".